ychun816/Python-for-data-science/Python04/README.md

 | 1️⃣   | `callLimit(limit)`              | outer function — stores the `limit` value           | returns `callLimiter`                          |
 | 2️⃣   | `callLimiter(function)`         | inner function — gets the function to decorate      | returns `limit_function`                       |
 | 3️⃣   | `limit_function(*args, **kwds)` | wrapper — controls how many times the function runs | returns result of `function()` or prints error |
+- `callLimit(limit)` is a decorator factory: it returns a decorator which, when applied to a function, returns a wrapper that allows the function to run `limit` times.
+Subsequent calls print an error message and the original function is not executed.
+- The implementation uses a `nonlocal` counter in the closure returned by `callLimit(limit)` so each decorated function keeps its own call count.
+- Error message formatting matches the subject: "Error: <function ...> call too many times".
+- No global variables are used; the state is kept in the closure.

 Workflow Diagram
 ```